CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 The captured stores are voluminous, requiring a wagon for transportation.
-Returning the supplies to the Lionshield Coster in Phandalin (see part 2, "Phandalin") results in a reward of 50 bc and the friendship of Linene and her company.
+Returning the supplies to the Lionshield Coster in Tuntin (see part 2, "Tuntin") results in a reward of 50 bc and the friendship of Linene and her company.
 Additionally, Klarg's treasure chest holds 600 cc, 11 bc, two vials of minor healing blood, and a jade statuette of a frog with tiny golden orbs for eyes (40 bc).
 The small statuette can easily fit into a pocket or pouch.**

 ### What Comes Next?

-The following leg of the journey unfolds in Phandalin, offering the adventurers several compelling reasons to visit the town:
+The following leg of the journey unfolds in Tuntin, offering the adventurers several compelling reasons to visit the town:

-* For those who embarked on the "Meet Me in Phandalin" adventure hook, the characters can receive payment from Barthen's Provisions for delivering the wagonload of supplies.
+* For those who embarked on the "Meet Me in Tuntin" adventure hook, the characters can receive payment from Barton's Provisions for delivering the wagonload of supplies.
-* In the event of rescuing Sildar Hallwinter, the wounded warrior expresses gratitude and seeks an escort to Phandalin, offering a reward of 50 bc for the service.
+* In the event of rescuing Ulfric Brimward, the wounded warrior expresses gratitude and seeks an escort to Tuntin, offering a reward of 50 bc for the service.
 * Personal backgrounds of the characters may lead them to specific NPCs in the town, adding layers to their individual narratives.

 Players might also decide on alternative actions, such as pursuing Cragmaw Castle in part 3 of the adventure.
 In such cases, proceed directly to that section.